-The Application states that "[t]he Project will be designed to site the inverters within the solar fields to ensure they do not cause material, adverse impacts to any sensitive, off-site receptors."
-Applic., p.
-58 (emphasis added).
-Although Doug Herling and David Hessler stated at the original hearing that the inverters would be sited in the Facility's interior, their statements are not enforceable during construction because the Application does not state where "within the solar fields" the inverters will be located.
-The Application's only restrictions on inverter siting are the setbacks, which are 25 feet and 100 feet between the Facility's above-ground equipment and nonparticipants' property lines and habitable residences, respectively.
+solar fields" the inverters will be located.
+The Application's only restrictions on inverter siting are the setbacks, which are 25 feet and 100 feet between the Project's above-ground equipment and nonparticipants' property lines and habitable residences, respectively.
 Applic., p.
 54. Thus, under the Application, the inverters could be a mere 25 feet from the boundary and 100 feet from non-participating residences and still comply with the Application's statement that they will be located "within the solar fields."

 Thus, the Application does not "[d]escribe the operational noise levels expected at the nearest property boundary," as required by OAC 4906-4-08(A)(3)(b).
-Nor does the Application comply with OAC 4906-4-08(A)(3)(c), which requires the Application to "[i]ndicate the location of any noise-sensitive areas within one mile of the facility, and the operational noise level at each habitable residence, school, church, and other noise-sensitive receptors, under both day and nighttime operations."
+Nor does the Application provide the information required by OAC 4906-4-08(A)(3)(c), which requires the Application to "[i]ndicate the location of any noise-sensitive areas within one mile of the facility, and the operational noise level at each habitable residence, school, church, and other noise-sensitive receptors, under both day and nighttime operations."
 Emphasis added.
-The Application fails to identify the inverter noise levels at the nonparticipants' residences within a mile of the Facility.
+The Application fails to identify the inverter noise levels at the nonparticipants' residences within a mile of the Project.

-Realizing the indefensibility of its position, Angelina has now entered into an Amended Stipulation with its allies that would institute a 500-foot setback between central inverters and the homes of nonparticipating neighbors.
+Realizing the indefensibility of the position in the Application, Angelina sought a supplemental hearing to change the proposal in the Application.
+Angelina entered into an Amended Stipulation with its allies that would institute a 500-foot setback between central inverters and the homes of nonparticipating neighbors.
 David Hessler's supplemental direct testimony contains a map showing locations using this new setback for central inverters with sound contours around them.
 Co.
 Exh.
 23, Exh.
 DMH-S1.
-This attempt to retrofit a new setback into the project by stipulation does not comply with the mandate of OAC 4906-4-04(B)(1) to include the setback in the Application in a constraint map that shows the locations of nonparticipants' homes in relation to the facility.
 Neither the Application nor the Amended Stipulation contain this map or require Angelina to adhere to the map attached to Mr. Hessler's supplemental testimony.
-This information should have been included in the Application, where it could have been subjected to public comment, discovery, and the complete adjudicatory process and made enforceable as a condition of the certificate.
+This information should have been included in the Application or made binding under the Amended Stipulation, where it could have been subjected to public comment, discovery, and the complete adjudicatory process and made enforceable as a condition of the certificate.

 The map of central inverter noise levels in the map attached to Mr. Hessler's supplemental testimony represents that the noise from the central inverters will be up to 35 dBA at some nonparticipants' homes.
 Co.
 Exh.
 23, p.
 3, lines 2-4.
 However, these are the projected noise levels if the central inverters are sited at the locations shown in Exhibit DMH-S1 of Company Exhibit 23.
 Angelina is not required by the Application or the Amended Stipulation to place its central inverters at those locations.
-Angelina could move them closer to the Facility boundary, as long as they were at least 500 feet from neighboring non-participants' houses.
+Angelina could move them closer to the Project boundary, as long as they were at least 500 feet from neighboring non-participants' houses.
 Mr. Hessler represented that his model showed that the noise from central inverters will be 38 dBA at a distance of 500 feet.
 Co.
 Exh.
 23, p.
 4, lines 3-6.
-This would expose non-participants' to up to 38 dBA of noise at their houses, which is a noticeable and obtrusive seven dBA above the 31 dBA daytime background sound level and 18 dBA above 20 dBA at the low end of the normal range of L90 background sounds.
+This would expose non-participants' to up to 38 dBA of noise at their houses, which is a noticeable and obtrusive seven dBA above the 31 dBA daytime background sound level and even higher levels for 90% of the time.